 We cover the latest in sustainable living, fashion, zero waste, beauty, travel, finance and more…

-In figuring out where to buy sustainable dresses, how did we determine which brands are the real deal and which are blowing smoke up your skirt?
+How did we determine which brands are the real deal and which are blowing smoke up your skirt?

 Materials:

-Sustainable materials are any low impact fabrics, from raw production to end-of-life.
+Sustainable materials are any low-impact fabrics, from raw production to end-of-life.

 Lastly, we consider recycled synthetic materials made of things like deadstock or plastic waste.
-These may not be biodegradable, but they do put material already in existence to a second use.
+These may not be biodegradable, but they put material already in existence to a second use.

 Supply chain & labor practices:

-Certified fair trade dresses, USA manufacturing, and small controlled supply chains are just some ways companies can show they care about treating workers fairly.
+Certified fair trade dresses, USA manufacturing, and small controlled supply chains are some ways companies can show they care about treating workers fairly.

 Inclusivity: